Quick Start

 |

-For Windows, manual download of the installation package is required.
-Please refer to Deployment and Maintenance / Installation Deployment / Single Machine Deployment / Manual Download
+Windows requires manual download of the installation package.
+Please refer to Deployment and Maintenance / Installation Deployment / Single-machine Deployment / Manual Download

-- For more information about the GSE edition, please refer to Deployment and Maintenance / Guance, TrueWatch Special Edition (GSE)
+- For details about the GSE Edition, refer to Deployment and Maintenance / DataFlux Func GSE Edition

-- If you need to download the old versions of DataFlux Func 1.x, 2.x, 3.x, 5.x, please refer to Change Log / Download Old Versions
+- To download legacy versions of DataFlux Func 1.x, 2.x, 3.x, 5.x, refer to Change Log / Download Legacy Versions

 After downloading, run the run-portable.sh